Frequently Asked Questions

 When do you offer appointments?

-I currently offer appointments in the evenings during the week, and appointment times can be flexible.
+I currently offer appointments in the evenings during the week, and some day times.
+Appointment times can be flexible.
 Please contact me to discuss your requirements.

 Can I contact you outside of sessions?